 By Matthew Helmer

-Matthew S. Helmer, aka The Unicorn, brings more than two decades of fundraising, donor relations, and constituent engagement experience to his role as Consultant and Strategist with the DRG Group.
-Most recently, he served as Assistant Vice President and Chief Communications Officer for University Advancement at Colorado State University.
-To partner with Matthew on elevating the donor experience at your organization, contact email@example.com, and connect with Matthew on LinkedIn or Twitter.
+Matthew S. Helmer, aka The Unicorn, brings more than two decades of nonprofit fundraising, donor relations, and constituent engagement experience to his role as Consultant and Strategist with the DRG Group.
+Partner with Matthew to elevate the donor experience at your organization by contacting email@example.com, and connect with Matthew on LinkedIn or Twitter.